andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 </table>
 ```

-As visible in the results, the regionally deployed full stack web app outperformed the client-only SPA in all four web vital measurements.

-The Largest Contentful Paint was significantly improved by 3.7 seconds.
+As visible in the results, the regionally deployed full stack web app outperforms the client-only SPA in all four web vital measurements.
+The LCP is significantly improved by 3.7 seconds.

 ### Lab test 4: Globally deployed Remix app on Vercel edge network